foxcpp/maddy/docs/tutorials/alias-to-remote.md

-Here is the quick explanation of what is going on here: When maddy receives a message on port 25, it runs a set of checks, checks the recipients against 'destination' blocks, runs what is specified in local_delivery_actions (that includes alias_file) and finally delivers the message to targets inside the matching 'destination' blocks.
+Here is the quick explanation of what is going on here: When maddy receives a message on port 25, it runs a set of checks, checks the recipients against 'destination' blocks, runs what is specified in local_modifiers (that includes replace_rcpt file) and finally delivers the message to targets inside the matching 'destination' blocks.

 The problem here is that recipients are matched before aliases are resolved so